 An Institutional Review Board (IRB) has been established to work closely with iPRI Scientific Staff and the iPRI International Governance and Ethics Committee.
 The IRB is composed of a small number of prominent physicians and scientists from the local community.
 It will meet regularly to notify iPRI Management of projects which need to be submitted to the International Governance and Ethics Committee.

 Professor Jean-Francois Doré, who has extensive experience in such committees, has agreed to Chair the iPRI International Governance and Ethics Committee and also the Institutional Review Board.
 This will allow seamless liaison between these two bodies.
 Other members of the IRB are Professor Donato Greco, Professor Christian Partensky and Professor Paul Perrin.

 The International Governance and Ethics Committee — IGEC — has a major responsibility to expedite the appropriate ethical review of all research proposals involving iPRI.

 All studies iPRI is performing are based on scientific excellence and undergo strict ethical review.
-The ethical review is performed by IGEC.
+The ethical review is performed by IGEC and IRB.